Monkey Business (Black Eyed Peas album): Release and promotion

-In May 2004, the Black Eyed Peas announced Monkey Business would be released by November.
+In May 2004, Black Eyed Peas announced Monkey Business would be released by November.
 Its release was then postponed to early 2005, before ultimately being set for June 7 in the United States.
 The promotion of the album had already commenced in January, when the Best Buy commercial featuring the group performing "Pump It" was released.
 They performed "Don't Phunk with My Heart" for the first time during the 2005/2006 MTV Networks UpFront at the Madison Square Garden on May 3, 2005.
 The group promoted the album in the United Kingdom by performing "Don't Phunk with My Heart" on the May 6 episode of Top of the Pops and the May 13 episode of Later... with Jools Holland.
 There, they commenced their promotional tour at the Brixton Academy in London on May 6, and performed at various venues and festivals across Europe and North America, including Wango Tango, until June 2.
-On June 3, the Black Eyed Peas embarked on The Monkey Business Tour at The Joint in Las Vegas; the tour was originally set to commence on June 11, but three earlier dates were later added.
+On June 3, Black Eyed Peas embarked on The Monkey Business Tour at The Joint in Las Vegas; the tour was originally set to commence on June 11, but three earlier dates were later added.
 "Don't Phunk with My Heart" was subsequently performed at the 2005 MuchMusic Video Awards on June 19, on The Tonight Show with Jay Leno on June 24, at the Live 8 concert in Philadelphia on July 2, and at the 2005 Teen Choice Awards on August 16.

-The Black Eyed Peas promoted "My Humps" on Total Request Live on November 1, and performed it at the 2005 MTV Europe Music Awards on November 3.
+Black Eyed Peas promoted "My Humps" on Total Request Live on November 1, and performed it at the 2005 MTV Europe Music Awards on November 3.
 At the NRJ Music Awards on January 21, 2006, the group performed a medley of "Don't Phunk with My Heart", "Don't Lie" and "Pump It".
 On March 21, an extended play (EP) titled Renegotiations: The Remixes was released, including alternative versions of seven non-single tracks from Monkey Business.
 Simultaneously with The Monkey Business Tour, the group embarked on the 2006 Honda Civic Tour in the US from March 23 until May 21.
 Live from Sydney to Vegas, a video album documenting The Monkey Business Tour's June 3, 2005 show in Las Vegas and the October 3, 2005 show at the Sydney SuperDome, was released on December 5, 2006.
 After visiting North America, Asia, Oceania, South America and Europe, The Monkey Business Tour ended on December 29 at the Mandalay Bay in Paradise, Nevada.
-On September 11, 2007, the Black Eyed Peas embarked on the third concert tour in support of Monkey Business, the PepsiCo-sponsored Black Blue & You Tour, visiting select countries across Africa, North America, Europe, South America, Asia and Oceania until October 30.
+On September 11, 2007, Black Eyed Peas embarked on the third concert tour in support of Monkey Business, the PepsiCo-sponsored Black Blue & You Tour, visiting select countries across Africa, North America, Europe, South America, Asia and Oceania until October 30.